Beet of the Wild

 Coconut milk is an excellent source of healthy fats.
 These fats tend to separate from the liquid when stored at cooler temperatures.
 Since homemade coconut milk needs to be refrigerated, it is normal for the fats to solidify at the top.
 Simply heat it over low for a few minutes to melt it.
 Whisking it may also help mix it back into the liquid.

-If you try this Homemade Coconut Milk recipe, let me know how it turns out by leaving a comment and/or a rating below!
-And make sure you're following along on Pinterest, Instagram and Facebook for more wildly nutritious recipes!
+If you try this Homemade Coconut Milk recipe, let me know how it turns out by leaving a comment and rating below.
+Also, make sure you're following along on Pinterest, Instagram, Facebook and Flipboard for more wildly nutritious recipes!

 How to Make Homemade Coconut Milk (With Shredded Coconut)